mamedov-ma/sapr/README.md

-# Tasks from YADRO classes
+# Tasks from sapr classes